apache/opendal/website/src/pages/download.md

 # Download

-The official Apache OpenDAL (incubating) releases are as source artifacts.
+The official Apache OpenDAL (incubating) releases are provided as source artifacts.

 ## Releases